dsherret/dax/README.md

 // attempt doing an action until it succeeds await $.withRetries({
   count: 5,
+  // you may also specify an iterator here which is useful for exponential backoff
   delay: "5s",
   action: async () => {
     await $`cargo publish`;